LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 #### Character Limit

-One single text interaction has a limit of 320 characters on word boundary before it gets split into 2 parts.
+One single text interaction has a limit of 320 characters on the word boundary before it gets split into 2 parts.
+However, you can override this behavior with the [setAllowMaxTextResponse](conversation-builder-scripting-functions-manage-conversation-flow.html#set-allow-max-text-response) scripting function.

 #### Break point within a large block of text